wxjiao/wxjiao.github.io/_pages/openings.md

 We are always looking for Postdocs and PhD students with passion, talent, and grit!

 # Postdocs
 We have an opening for a Postdoc.
-Simply send an email.
+Please directly send an email to Mrinmaya Sachan.

 You can also apply to the following Postdoc Fellowship programs, which have specific application deadlines:
 1. [ETH Zurich Postdoctoral Fellowship](https://ethz.ch/en/research/research-promotion/eth-fellowships.html) (deadlines March 1 and September 1)